Managing Default Contagion in Inhomogeneous Financial Networks: Resilient Networks and Systemic Capital Requirements

-We can interpret Theorem \ref{prop:nonres} as follows: If a financial network satisfies condition (\ref{condition:nonres}), then no matter how small the fraction of banks which are driven to bankruptcy by an external shock event, after the cascade process of defaults always a damage larger than the constant $\E\left[S\psi_T(W^-z_0)\right]$ is caused to the system.
+The proof of Theorem~\ref{prop:nonres} follows from Part \ref{thm:asymp:2:1} of Theorem \ref{thm:asymp:2} and arguments analogue to the ones used in \cite[Thm.~7.3]{Detering2015a} and is thus omitted here.
+We can interpret Theorem \ref{prop:nonres} as follows.
+If a financial network satisfies condition (\ref{condition:nonres}), then no matter how small the fraction of banks which are driven into bankruptcy by an external shock event, after the cascade process of defaults always a damage larger than the constant $\E\left[S\psi_T(W^-z_0)\right]$ is caused to the system.
 In the reasonable case that $\E[S\1_{\{T<\infty\}}]>0$, this lower bound for the damage is strictly positive and the system is hence non-resilient according to Definition \ref{def:non:resilience}.
 In particular, by choosing $s_i=1$ for all $i\in[n]$ and hence $S\equiv 1$, we derive that the final default fraction $n^{-1}\vert\mathcal{D}_n^M\vert$ is lower bounded by the constant $\E\left[\psi_T(W^-z_0)\right]$, which is positive (unless $\P(T=\infty)=1$).

 Condition (\ref{condition:nonres}) is an assumption on $f$ which is illustrated in Figure \ref{fig:condition:nonres}.
-Whereas for $\P(M=0)=0$ the first non-negative root of the function is zero, any howsoever small increase in $\P(M=0)$, and hence upwards shift of $f(z)$, makes the first root jump above $z_0$ and causes default of a set of size larger than $n\E[\psi_T(W^-z_0)]$ and systemic importance larger than $n\E[S\psi_T(W^-z_0)]$.
+Whereas for $\P(M=0)=0$ the first non-negative root of the function is zero, any howsoever small increase in $\P(M=0)$, and hence upwards shift of $f(z)$, makes the first root jump above $z_0$ and causes default of a set of size larger than $n\E[\psi_T(W^-z_0)]$ and systemic damage larger than $n\E[S\psi_T(W^-z_0)]$.

-If on the other hand function $f(z;(W^-,W^+,T))$ is such behaved that the first positive root $\hat{z}^M$ of $f(z;(W^-,W^+,TM))$ tends to zero as $\P(M=0)$ becomes smaller, one can expect that also the final default cluster $\mathcal{D}_n^M$ and its systemic importance $\mathcal{S}_n^M$ vanish and the system can hence be regarded as \textit{resilient} to small shocks.
+If on the other hand the function $f(z;(W^-,W^+,T))$ is such behaved that the first positive root $\hat{z}^M$ of $f(z;(W^-,W^+,TM))$ tends to zero as $\P(M=0)$ becomes smaller, one can expect that also the final default cluster $\mathcal{D}_n^M$ and its systemic importance $\mathcal{S}_n^M$ vanish and the system can hence be regarded as \textit{resilient} to small shocks.
 See Figure \ref{fig:condition:res} for an exemplary illustration.
-This intuition is formalized in the following definition, theorems and proposition. \begin{definition} A financial system is said to be \emph{resilient} if for each $\epsilon>0$ there exists $\delta>0$ such that
+This intuition is formalized in the following. \begin{definition} A financial system is said to be \emph{resilient} if for each $\epsilon>0$ there exists $\delta>0$ such that

 \end{definition} In words this means that the final damage to the system $\mathcal{S}_n^M$ can be controlled by the initial default fraction $\P(M=0)$.
-Theorem \ref{prop:res} is then the analogue of Theorem 7.4 in \cite{Detering2015a} transferred to our exposure model.
+Theorem \ref{prop:res} is then the analogue of \cite[Thm.~7.4]{Detering2015a} transferred to our exposure model.

 \begin{theorem}[Resilience Criterion] Under Assumption \ref{vertex:assump} suppose $\P(T=0)=0$ and that there exists $z_0>0$ such that

 Then for any sequence of ex post defaults $\{M_i\}_{i\in\N}$ with $\lim_{i\to\infty}\P(M_i=0)=0$, it follows that for any $\epsilon>0$, there exists $i_\epsilon$ such that